Radiologic Technology Degree

 Radiologic Technology Competitive Admission Process

 Admission to the Radiologic Technology program is a competitive selection process based primarily on the grade point average of the Health Care Science certificate.
+Prospective students may gain admission to the college initially as Health Care Science certificate in order to complete any learning support classes, required general core courses and general core science courses.
 The Radiography program admits students once per year at the beginning of Fall Semester.
-Prospective students may gain admission to the college initially as Health Care Science certificate in order to complete any learning support classes, required general core courses and general core science courses.
+Radiologic Technology Program seats are awarded from the highest grade point average downward until the maximum enrollment of approximately twelve (12) students is reached.
+In the event a class does not meet capacity, students possessing a GPA as low as 2.75 will be considered.

 *Note: The number of students accepted into the Radiologic Technology program is based on the standards set by the Joint Review Committee on Education in Radiologic Technology (JRCERT), which are based on the availability of the program's clinical education settings.